-- take responsibility for ensuring that they understand their roles and responsibilities and the Code; - attend all meetings (including external organisations to which they are appointed), working groups (as appropriate) and any appropriate training opportunities provided by Council; - come to meetings prepared, including having read relevant material; - seek personal and skill development opportunities to effectively fulfil their statutory declaration of office and contribute to the good governance of the community; - maintain an appropriate standard of dress at public meetings, events or functions that does not discredit the community board or Council.
+- take responsibility for ensuring that they understand their roles and responsibilities and the Code: - attend all meetings (including external organisations to which they are appointed), working groups (as appropriate) and any appropriate training opportunities provided by Council; - come to meetings prepared, including having read relevant material; - seek personal and skill development opportunities to effectively fulfil their statutory declaration of office and contribute to the good governance of the district; - maintain an appropriate standard of dress at public meetings, events or functions that does not discredit the Council.
 Generally, the more formal the occasion, the more formal the standard of dress required.

-4.2 Community Board Chairperson
+4.2 Mayor